beaunus/stanford-algs/tester/python3/README.md

 # stanford-algs Python Tester

+Be sure to check out the [Using Test Cases Wiki](https://github.com/beaunus/stanford-algs/wiki/Using-Test-Cases) before proceeding.

 **NOTE**: The tester has been only tested with Linux.
 If you're having problems with other operating systems, please
 [open an issue](https://github.com/beaunus/stanford-algs/issues/new).